LAAC-LSCP/ChildProject/docs/README.md

 pip install git+https://github.com/LAAC-LSCP/ChildRecordsData.git
 ```

+(The package requires python 3, so make sure `pip` points to a python3 installation, otherwise try pip3.)

-If you are having permissions issues, you can create and activate a python environment beforehand :
+If you are having permissions issues - or any other issue -, you can create and activate a python environment beforehand :

 ```
 python3.6 -m venv ~/ChildProjectVenv